Inventory Turns as Decisive Competitive Edge

 Gain insight into integrating AI tools into organizational problem-solving frameworks.

-Speaker Bio Hirotsugu Nakai is the Project Director at Progressive Flow Japan Ltd., where he leads strategic initiatives in business process design, new business development, and production system optimization.
+Hirotsugu Nakai is the Project Director at Progressive Flow Japan Ltd., where he leads strategic initiatives in business process design, new business development, and production system optimization.
 After completing his graduate studies, he began his career at a major patent law firm and later joined a company operating a restaurant search and reservation platform.
 There, he served as Head of the President’s Office and Chief Researcher, launching new ventures and internal research institutes.
 He has extensive experience as a consultant in the Theory of Constraints (TOC), including the implementation of Critical Chain Project Management (CCPM) across diverse industries, as well as business process improvement and innovation support.
 He later served as an executive officer at an AI-focused company, where he was engaged in the development of digital transformation (DX) and AI solutions.
 Since 2020, he has been involved in managing a wide range of projects from initiation through delivery.
 He has also served as a part-time lecturer at Tokyo Institute of Technology and as a review committee member for government-led venture investment programs.

 Hirotsugu Nakai